It's a challenge to avoid 12 Pubs of Christmas in Ireland over the holiday period.

 “Christmas jumpers” or sweaters and Santa hats are the uniform of choice for the soldiers of the Twelve Pubs and every weekend in December you will see drunk Santa Clauses and Mrs. Clauses in every town in Ireland.

 Anyone who thinks that the hardest thing about the night is to drink twelve pints should think again – it is abiding by all of the different rules in each pub that is the true challenge.
 The rules of the Twelve Pubs vary from one group to another, but all are surely in agreement that it is the rules that create all of the fun and the mischief on the night.
 A common list of rules for the 12 Pubs would include:

 1. No drinking with your right hand in the first pub.

 2. No pointing at people in the second pub.

 3. No talking to anyone you know in the third pub.

-4. No standing, resting or leaning in the fourth pub.
+4. No sitting, resting or leaning in the fourth pub.

 5. No using the restroom in the fifth pub … and so on and so forth.